PokeZappy/rtype-documentation/source/index.rst

 - **Game Overview**: Learn about the R-Type game, its gameplay mechanics, and the core concepts.

 - **Game Engine Documentation**: Detailed technical documentation on the engine powering the R-Type game.

+- **Library Configuration**: Information on the libraries used in the project.

 - **Creating a New Game with the Engine**: A guide on how to use the R-Type engine to create your own game.